Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

-Although both post-trained models remain below the RPLAN$_8$ reference in absolute living-room relative integration (Living room: $1.4195$ for SSPT-Iter and $1.4169$ for SSPT-PPO versus $1.6286$ in RPLAN$_8$), SSPT-PPO achieves higher public dominance and advantage by suppressing competing maxima in non-living categories.
-Importantly, SSPT-PPO yields much lower dispersion on \texttt{living\_room} (IQR $0.1170$ vs $0.1704$), meaning the public-core pattern is realized more consistently across generated plans.
+\paragraph{More consistent public core.} Although both post-trained models remain below the RPLAN$_8$ reference in absolute living-room relative integration (Living room: $1.4195$ for SSPT-Iter and $1.4169$ for SSPT-PPO versus $1.6286$ in RPLAN$_8$), SSPT-PPO achieves higher public dominance and advantage by suppressing competing maxima in non-living categories.
+Importantly, SSPT-PPO yields much lower dispersion on $R_{\mathrm{liv}}$ (IQR $0.1170$ vs.\ $0.1704$), meaning the public-core pattern is realized more consistently across generated plans.